Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/theory/machine-learning.md

 But, it can be important if using regularization!

 It's also recommended to do it to avoid numerical issues.

+### Why for PCA?

+ rincipal Component Analysis (PCA) is an algorithm where standardization is crucial, since it is “analyzing” the variances of the different features.

 ### Why standardizing input data is necessary for euclidean distance based algorithms?